CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Evaluation

 \subsection{Dataset}

-To evaluate the effectiveness of identifying silent vulnerability patches, we use the Java dataset proposed by recent work~\cite{vulfixminer}, in short as \dataset{}. \dataset{} includes patches of vulnerability disclosed by January 26, 2021. \dataset{} contains both vulnerability patches and non-vulnerability patches.
+To evaluate the effectiveness of identifying silent vulnerability patches, we use the Java dataset proposed by recent work~\cite{vulfixminer}, in short as \dataset{}.
 Specifically, it collects 1,474 commits of vulnerability patches from 150 Java repositories.
 Then it collects the remaining commits from these 150 Java repositories as non-vulnerability patches, including 839,682 commits.
-Among the remaining commits, it randomly selects 126,100 of them as negative samples after data cleaning~\cite{midas}. \dataset{} is split at the project level, indicating that the repositories in the training and validation set do not occur in the testing set.
+Among the remaining commits, it randomly selects 126,100 of them as negative samples after data cleaning~\cite{midas}. \dataset{} is split in a cross-project setting, indicating that the repositories in the training and validation set do not occur in the testing set.
+We follow the same portion between positive and negative samples as our baselines~\cite{vulfixminer, midas, deepjit}, i.e., 1:10 in training/validation set and 1:400 in testing set.

 \dataset{} includes only changed lines for each included code commit.
 We clone the source code of each included repository as \detector{} takes all files before and after one code commit in its repository.
-We update 15 repositories in \dataset{}, including non-Java repositories, unavailable ones, and repositories whose names have been changed (as of September 15, 2023).
+We update 15 repositories in \dataset{}, including non-Java repositories, unavailable ones, and repositories whose names have been changed (as of May 15, 2024).
 Then, we remove all duplicated commits in \dataset{}.
 After updating repositories and removing duplication, there are 1,359 vulnerability patches and 82,265 non-vulnerability patches whose statistics are listed in Table~\ref{tab: dataset distribution}.